nijel/uv/docs/reference/cli.md

 Build Python packages into source distributions and wheels.

+`uv build` accepts a path to a directory or source distribution, which defaults to the current working directory.

-By default, `uv build` will build a source distribution ("sdist") from the source directory, and a binary distribution ("wheel") from the source distribution.
+By default, if passed a directory, `uv build` will build a source distribution ("sdist") from the source directory, and a binary distribution ("wheel") from  the source distribution.

 `uv build --sdist` can be used to build only the source distribution, `uv build --wheel` can be used to build only the binary distribution, and `uv build --sdist --wheel` can be used to build both distributions from source.

+If passed a source distribution, `uv build --wheel` will build a wheel from  the source distribution.

 <h3 class="cli-reference">Usage</h3>